-Vestibular rehabilitation is aimed directly at improving the functional relationship between the inner ear, brain, eyes, muscles and nerves through central nervous system training and alleviating mechanical problems within the inner ear causing dizziness.
+Vestibular rehabilitation or Vertigo Therapy is aimed directly at improving the functional relationship between the inner ear, brain, eyes, muscles and nerves through central nervous system training and alleviating mechanical problems within the inner ear causing dizziness.
 Therapy for vertigo or disequilibrium that persists after a vestibular injury (inner ear injury) is an essential element of fall prevention.
 Vestibular dysfunction can occur at any age and can often be treated.

 Dizziness, nausea, vertigo (spinning/dis-equilibrium), illusion of self-movement, imbalance/ataxia.

-Headache, neck pain and stiffness, motion sickness, difficulty concentrating, fatigue, anxiety, depression.
+Headache, neck pain and stiffness, motion sickness, difficulty concentrating, fatigue, anxiety, depression

 BPPV is the most common type of true vertigo.
 Symptoms include severe spinning sensation lasting less than one minute.
 Vertigo is provoked by positional change such as turning in bed, bending over or reaching for a top shelf.